cjdbarlow/bedside-notebook/howto.md

 	* Dissolve "systemic" section

 * Dissolve ICU 'concepts' into a more appropriate category (or at least some of, ?organ donation separately)

-* Add a "goals" div to replace the info box in each management section

 * ?Create integumentary section for osteomyelitis, NSTI, etc